Nepalgunj Medical College

 Nepalgunj Medical College (NGMC) is a private medical college in Kohalpur, Nepal.
 It was established in 1996.
-The medical college is if affiliated with a 750-bed teaching hospital at Kohalpur and a 250-bed hospital at Nepalgunj.
+The medical college is affiliated with a 750-bed teaching hospital at Kohalpur and a 250-bed hospital at Nepalgunj.
 The college started its MBBS course in 1997, nursing program in 2000, and postgraduate MD/MS in 2007.

 It provides cath lab facilities for heart disease patients.